-How Can I Make Sure My Ice Machine Water Filter Doesn’t Clog?
+How Can I Make Sure the Ice Machine Water Filter Doesn’t Clog?

 What’s the best way to keep your ice machine water filter clear?
 Clean it!
 Before we tell you how to clean an ice maker water filter, though, it’s important to know what type of filter you have.

 Pre-filters are simple in design.
-Normally made of a mesh-like material, they filter out larger particles and debris, so they don’t enter the machine.
-Cleaning these filters is easy enough, simply rinse them with water.
+Normally made of a mesh-like material, they filter out larger particles and debris.
+Cleaning these filters is easy enough—simply rinse them with water.
 Eventually, you’ll have to replace these filters.
 Each filter has its own lifespan (normally labeled on the box it came in).
-It’s important to know how long your pre-filter is rated for, so you know when to replace it.
+It’s important to know how long your pre-filter is rated for so you know when to replace it.

 Treated filters are infused with chemicals like phosphate, which break down particles further, so they don’t cause buildup in the machine.
 After a while, they also need replacing, as rinsing them won’t replenish the treatment.

 Finally, a reverse osmosis system can also help in keeping your water filter clear.
 These systems use a membrane with small pores that only allow water molecules to pass through.
 Reverse osmosis is a great way to treat your water, but you need to replace the membranes every few months as well.

 How Often Should an Ice Maker’s Water Filter Be Cleaned?

 Knowing how to clean an ice maker water filter is one thing, how often is another.
 Manufacturers measure the lifespan of a filter in PPM (parts per million).
 This determines the particle to water ratio your filter can handle.